-Recovery from hernia surgery varies dramatically from one patient to the next.
-While one patient may have open hernia surgery and have little to no pain afterwards, another patient can have laparoscopic surgery and still develop moderate to severe pain.
-However, on average, most patients can expect the following for their hernia recovery after hernia surgery.
+Recovery from hernia surgery usually does not vary dramatically from one patient to the next.
+Through our focus on hernia care, we have been able to establish ‘best-practices’ for patients just like yourself.
+On average, most patients can expect the following for their hernia recovery after hernia surgery.

 Recovery Basics

 As with any surgery, most patients experience post operative pain in the area of their hernia repair.
 Most patients will also experience some level of swelling and bruising in the area.
-We discuss with patients that it is not uncommon to feel occasional pulling, tugging, burning, and other unusual sensations in the area for up to year.
+We discuss with patients that it is not uncommon to feel occasional pulling, tugging, burning, and other unusual sensations in the area for weeks, improving week over week.
 These occasional feelings are considered normal after any surgery, including hernia surgery.
 Each person will recover differently.
 The most important aspect of recovery is to listen to your individual body: if it hurts – stop, if it’s sore – ice it and take a day off.

 Past Patients Discuss Their Recovery

-Past patients of Dr. Harris discuss how they’ve felt since their surgery and whether they are back to their normal activities.Recovery Timeline
+Past patients of Dr. Harris discuss how they’ve felt since their surgery and whether they are back to their normal activities.Post Surgery Care

 Days 1 – 4

 - Patients should not plan any significant personal or work related activities during this time period.
-Only basic daily functions should be performed: walking around the house, visiting the store, and eating at home.
-Patients should expect to be off from work or school for this time period and should expect to feel moderate pain, which often requires oral prescribed pain pills (Percocet, Codeine).
+Only basic daily functions should be performed: walking around the house, sitting on the couch, and eating at home.
+Patients should expect to be off from work or school for this time period and should expect to feel mild to moderate pain.
+Through vigilant icing, Tylenol and Advil, 99% of our patients avoid the use of any opioid pain medications following their surgery.
+Following our pain management protocol will help patients have the best experience after their surgery.

 Days 4 – 7

-- Most patients will be able to return to work or school by post operative day 4.
+- Most patients will be able to return to work or school by postoperative day 3-4.
 However, patients are advised to avoid any heavy lifting of greater than 10-20 pounds.
 Although each patient is different, most should expect to only be at about 50% of normal work or school load during this first week.
 At home, most patients will be able to resume light activities and at work without any heavy lifting.
-Patients will experience mild pain, requiring an occasional pain pill or Tylenol & Advil.
+Patients will experience mild pain, requiring occasional Tylenol & Advil and infrequent opiates.
 For exercise some light stretching, walking and other slow paced activities can be performed.

 Week 2

 - All patients will be able to return to work or school but with lifting limitations of less than 20 pounds.
 Patients should expect to be about 75% of their normal during this time.
-For exercise, patients my resume easy jogging or biking, leisurely cardiovascular activities, very light weights at the gym (less than 20 pounds).
-Patients will experience occasional discomfort, some stiffness or soreness, which is usually adequately treated with Tylenol or Advil.
+For exercise, patients my resume easy walking or leisurely cardiovascular activities and very light weights (less than 20 pounds).
+Patients will experience occasional discomfort, some stiffness or soreness, which is adequately treated with Tylenol or Advil.

 Week 3

 - All patients will be able to return to work or school but with lifting limitations of less than 20 pounds.
 Again, patients should expect to be about 85% of their normal capacity.
-Exercise activity can be increased, including running, cycling, swimming, light tennis or golf, light weights at the gym (less than 20 pounds).
-Oral pain medicines are not usually required.
+Exercise activity can be increased, including light running, cycling, swimming and light weights at the gym (less than 20 pounds).
+We find that golf, tennis and other sports that require core engagement should still be avoided.
+Oral pain medicines are not required.

 Week 4